wezell/bootcamp-dotcms/labs-day-1.md

 	db-data
 	wordpress-data

-Next, we will launch the database container
+Next, we will launch the database container:
 Create a docker container run command with the following configuration:
 ```
         name: db